 The RT-AX92U's 2.4GHz band delivered the same performance as that of most routers.
 There was nothing of note here.

 I tested a 2-pack RT-AX92U as a mesh via a wireless setup.
-In this case, from the clients’ perspective, it was no longer a Wi-Fi 6 system, but only a 2×2 Wi-Fi 5.
+In this case, again, from the clients’ perspective, it was no longer a Wi-Fi 6 system, but only a 2×2 Wi-Fi 5.

-The router unit of the system had the sustained real-world speed about the same as any other 2×2 Wi-Fi 5 router, averaging about 606 Mbps at close range and some 413 Mbps at long range.
+In this case, the system’s router unit had the sustained real-world speed about the same as any other 2×2 Wi-Fi 5 router, averaging about 610 Mbps at close range and some 415 Mbps at long range.

 The satellite (node) unit, which I placed 40 feet (12 m) from the router, however, topped the chart, registering more than 560 Mbps at the close range and some 500 Mbps at the long-range.

-It’s safe to say; the 4×4 Wi-Fi 6 dedicated backhaul plays an essential role in RT-AX92U’s mesh performance.
-Generally, you can expect the RT-AX92U to deliver the full speed of the system’s 2×2 Wi-Fi front-haul, which caps at 867 Mbps on papers.
+Clearly, the fast Wi-Fi 6 backhaul band played a big role in the RT-AX92U satellite’s stellar speed.
+That said, generally, you can expect the RT-AX92U to deliver the full speed of the system’s 2×2 Wi-Fi front-haul, which caps at 867 Mbps on paper.

 Good range, excellent add-on AiMesh node

-As for coverage, a single RT-AX92U router had about the same range as the Netgear RAX40 in my testing, which was not the best I’ve seen but wasn’t too shabby, either.
-With the two-unit combined, you can expect to cover some 4000 ft² (372 m²), but your mileage will vary depending on the layout of your home and the type of walls.
+With the two-unit combined, you can expect to cover some 4000 ft² (372 m²), or possibly more, but your mileage will vary depending on the layout of your home and the type of walls.

 By the way, I also tried the two RT-AX92U units as add-on nodes to my GT-AX11000 router, using wired backhaul, and they have been working quite well.

 Fast NAS speed

 Considering the RT-AX92U has no Multi-Gig port, I didn’t expect much from it in terms of network-attached storage performance.
 But the router did well.

 I tested it with the SanDisk Extreme Portable SSD, and via a gigabit wired connection, it registered the sustained copy speeds of almost 70 MB/s for writing and more than 112 MB/s for reading.